yama-yuki/skeletal-amr/README.md

 (v1 / V1
     :cause|time (v2 / V2))
 ```
-This means that "as" is ambiguous between CAUSAL and TEMPORAL relations.
+`:cause|time` means that "as" is ambiguous between CAUSAL and TEMPORAL relations.
 For semantic disambiguation, the classifier takes a pair of clauses (i.e. matrix and subordinate) as input to identify the correct coherence relation between them.
 ```
 subordinator: as
 subordinate clause: the boy seemed reliable